Gonzih/blog.gonzih.me/source/_posts/2013-11-21-opensuse-13-dot-1-plus-mate-1-dot-6-plus-xmonad.markdown

 By the way I have some weird issues with gnome 3 apps rendering, no idea how to fix this for now.
 Also `caja -n` which is responsible for displaying icons on desktop loves to hide my xmobar.
+You can kill caja and mate will restore it (temporary fix).

 If you have any tips feel free to comment!